robdodson/terma/lib/implementation-workflow.md

 # Implementation Workflow

-- Create a new branch with a descriptive name for your work
+1. Create a new branch with a descriptive name for your work
-- Break the work into logical phases/commits
+2. Break the work into logical phases/commits
-- Create a commit for each phase with clear commit messages
+3. Create a commit for each phase with clear commit messages
-- After each significant change, yield the chat back to me so I can review and provide feedback
+4. After each commit, yield the chat back to me so I can review the code

+IMPORTANT: Do not attempt to do a git push until you have yielded the chat back and received a code review.

 ## Code Quality